Sunday, October 20, 2013

 Skara Brae: neolithic site showing a central hearth in an early human settlement

-The fireplace and hearth remain potent symbols of our mastery of the elements and of the sense of domestic haven this control affords us (it is thought to have been under our control since Neanderthal times, ie. over 400,000 years).
-In Greek antiquity (which was the crucible of western civilization) the hearth itself symbolized both family and domesticity, and was important enough to have its own Goddess, named Hestia, who oversaw the sacred place where fire was kept.
+The fireplace and hearth remain potent symbols of our mastery of the elements and of the sense of domestic haven that this control affords us (one which is thought to have been under our control since Neanderthal times, i.e., over 400,000 years).
+In Greek antiquity (which formed the crucible of western civilization) the hearth itself symbolized both family and domesticity, and was important enough to have its very own Goddess, called Hestia, who oversaw the sacred place where fire was kept.

 Vase painting of Hestia, hearth goddess

-I feel more certain of the meaning of another deeply buried allusion I believe I’ve unearthed, in the form of a barrel-ceilinged back room that Savage cleverly tucked in under a lifted roof extension.
-Designed as a summer tea room (as shown on plan), a British variant of the open sleeping porches often found in early bungalows, this tiny room serves many purposes integral to the home’s operation (back entry, hallway, utility hub, cooling cupboard, garden room, and more.)
-It can only work because of its barrel-vaulted ceiling, which scoops out just enough height to enable it to be functional.
+I feel more certain of the meaning of another deeply buried allusion I believe I’ve unearthed, in the form of a barrel-vaulted back room that Savage cleverly tucked in under a lifted roof extension.
+Designed as a summer tea room (as it's shown on plan), a British variant of the open sleeping porches often found in early bungalows, this tiny room serves many purposes integral to the home’s operation (back entry, hallway, utility hub, cooling cupboard, garden room, and more.)
+It can only work because of the barrel-vaulted ceiling, scooping out just enough height to enable the room to be functional.

-I was attracted to the unusual curve of that ceiling from the moment I first saw it (it gives the room a snug and cosy feeling), yet I had no inkling that it might be an allusion until many years on.
-It was while perusing Anthony King’s engaging history of the bungalow as the first global house form that I had my ‘aha’ moment.
+I was attracted to the unusual curve of that ceiling from the moment I first saw it (it imparts a snug and cozy feeling to the room), yet I had no inkling that it might be an allusion until years later.
+It was while perusing Anthony King’s engaging history of the bungalow as the first global house form that I had my ‘aha’ moment (The Bungalow: The Production of a Global Culture).
 King relates the early twentieth century linkage of the bungalow with things bohemian and artistic in England, an association that arose from their popularity with theatre types who escaped to seaside locations where these recreational homes served as getaways.
-Such resorts developed a bit of a racy reputation as regards enabling individual freedoms and looser styles of living, making them controversial in stuffy old England, yet emblematic of freedom for those more concerned to appear hip.
-One community in particular, a resort called Shoreham by Sea, had clusters of these permissive bungalows in an area that came to be known as Bungalow Town.
+Such resorts developed a bit of a racy reputation as regards enabling individual freedoms and looser styles of living, making them rather controversial in stuffy old England, yet emblematic of freedom for those more concerned to be hip.
+One community in particular, a resort known as Shoreham by Sea, had clusters of these permissive bungalows in an area that came to be known as Bungalow Town.

-Recycled railway carriages were used as recreational housing in Britain
+Recycled railway carriages were often used as recreational housing in Britain

 I was fascinated to learn that it was common at the time to use surplus rail-passenger cars as ready-made bungalows – often two or three of these would be attached and turned into serviceable recreational housing.
-(Railways were huge in England and fifty years after their first flourishing, there were a great many surplus rail passenger cars that were quite cheap to acquire).
-Pictures in Anthony King’s book illustrate a distinctive curve and banding pattern to the ceilings of these cars, some of which continue to serve as houses to this day.
-The curved ceiling in our back room is highly reminiscent of these early railway passenger cars.
-I can’t help but think that Hubert Savage, a newly expatriate British architect, building his own home bungalow-style near the seaside, took the opportunity to bury an allusion to these ready-made rail-car bungalows in his native England.
-And that, by extension, he thus reinforced an association of his modern bungalow with the ‘free and easy living’ that was being marketed as part and parcel of the bungalow lifestyle across North America.
+(Railways were a huge invention in industrial England and fifty years after they first flourished, there were a great many surplus rail passenger cars that were cheap to acquire).
+Pictures in Anthony King’s book illustrate the distinctive curve and banding pattern to the ceilings of these metal cars, some of which continue to serve as houses to this day.
+The curved ceiling in our back room is highly reminiscent of an early railway passenger car.
+I can’t help but think that Hubert Savage, a newly expatriate British architect, building his own home bungalow-style near the seaside, took the opportunity to bury an allusion to the use of these ready-made rail-car bungalows in his native England.
+And that, by extension, he thus reinforced an association of his modern bungalow with the ‘free and easy living’ that was being marketed as part and parcel of the bungalow-lifestyle across North America.

 Three railway carriages as a makeshift bungalow, still in active daily use